Author: Dr. Theo Notteboom

 B. The steel market

 Steel manufacturing is a competitive global industry, with consolidation and continuous improvements in manufacturing operations contributing to increased productivity.
-Mergers and acquisitions have remained an important growth strategy, such as the acquisition by Mittal Steels of Arcelor in 2006 and their merger in 2007.
+Mergers and acquisitions, such as the acquisition by Mittal Steels of Arcelor in 2006 and their merger in 2007, have remained an important growth strategy.
 The Tata Steel and Corus merger in 2008 is another example.
 The steel industry operates in a highly competitive environment globally, where rigorous cost management is imperative for maintaining and strengthening its competitiveness.
 Therefore, steelmaking processes have been developed and refined over the years.
-Steelmaking is capital intensive and long average plant life, making changes to new technologies possible only in a timeframe of several decades.
+Steelmaking is capital intensive and requires long average plant life, making moves to new technologies possible only in a timeframe of several decades.

 Many of the world’s largest steel plants are located in or close to seaports.
 On the import side, steel plants generate large flows of iron ore, pellets, cokes coal, metal scrap, and steel slabs.
 The outgoing cargo flows typically include steel coils, steel booms, steel wires, and related products.
 Steel trade occurs between the major producers and between countries with a strong steel-dependent manufacturing sector.
 The most prominent drivers of steel consumption have historically been the automotive and construction markets.
 The maritime shipment of finished steel products, such as coils and wires, remains one of the largest segments in the break bulk market.